 Explosive freshman.
 A smothering defense.
 A relentless senior captain at quarterback.
 And a legendary molder of men standing on the sidelines.
 When one of college football’s most storied programs teetered on the brink of irrelevance, one improbable, magical Autumn restored the trappings of America’s Game to the nation’s quintessential college town.
 From four downs at Indiana to three over times in Miami, this book presents the definitive account of Penn State’s 2005 football season.

-Kevin and Chris are two good friends.
-We serve together on The Nittany Valley Society board and I’ve known them for more than 15 years cumulatively.
+I’ve known Chris and Kevin cumulatively for more than 15 years.
 They’ve adapted one of their talks for Black Shoe Diaries, since this year marks the 10th anniversary of that magical season.
 The whole thing is worth a read simply for the sake of being transported back in time, but here’s an excerpt:

 Although no other head coach in college football – at the time, or maybe ever – could have survived the stretch of losing Paterno had just experienced, the well of patience and goodwill had nearly run dry.
 Calls for his retirement, voluntary or otherwise, were growing louder from without and within.
 Things looked bleak, to say the least.